Logan-Campbell/Tetrade/README.md

 # Tetrade
-A homebrwew Tetris clone for the original Playstation.
+A homebrew Tetris clone for the original Playstation.

 ### Modes
 Includes two modes: